Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Longer free trial periods

-No Monday, Thursday and non-televised Sunday games
+No non-televised Sunday games

 NFL RedZone costs extra

 SUMMARY: OTT streaming services compare poorly to NFL Game Pass.
-To stream every game live and access NFL RedZone with less hassle and at a much cheaper price, we suggest choosing DAZN Canada instead.
+To stream every game live and access NFL RedZone with less hassle and at a much cheaper price, I suggest choosing DAZN Canada instead.

-Watching games on popular over-the-top (OTT) streaming services like Hulu + Live TV, YouTube TV, or Sling TV is not only expensive but also limits what you can watch.
-These services only give you access to local and national primetime broadcasts on channels like NBC, CBS, FOX, ABC, and ESPN.
+Watching games on popular over-the-top (OTT) streaming services like Hulu + Live TV, YouTube TV, or Sling TV isn’t only expensive but also limits what you can watch.

-4. 7plus & My5 (Free Streaming Services)
+4. 7plus & Channel 5 (Free Options)

 Pros vs NFL Game Pass (DAZN Canada)